AgentMC/Sao20/Translate/En/Part9.md

 "Option...... you say?
 You don’t understand.
 You don’t understand anything."

 The emperor who muttered the answer raised the hood a little.
-Ronye also glanced at the sky, and the Kirito’s group were already reaching just above the mansion.
+Ronye also glanced at the sky, and the Kirito and Asuna were already reaching just above the mansion.
 About two seconds or so remained until two people get down.

 *For sure, there’s nothing he can do.*